NETWAYS/ansible-collection-elasticstack/README.md

 ## Global variables

 * `elasticstack_force_pip`: Will force installation of required Python modules via `pip`.
 This is useful if your package manager doesn't provide current versions of modules.
-(Default: `false`)
+(Default: `false`) See [PEP668](https://peps.python.org/pep-0668/) for more details.
 * `elasticstack_manage_pip`: Will install `pip` on your system.
 (Default: `false`)

 ## Installation